team-take-off/Take-Off/README.md

 - [ ] Add accrued employee vacation and sick time throughout the year with Node-cron tasks
 - [ ] Allow more flexible back and forth between employees and administrators such as an in-app way for employees the request retroactive changes to their requests
 - [ ] Add employee images to their request cards from their Google accounts
-- [ ] Improve UX particularly with regard to request card buttons.
-These cards currently have somewhat flat and non-descript buttons.
-The buttons would ideally float right, include icons, and have colors suggestive of their functions.

 ## Deploy to Heroku
 ```bash